Progressive wear of the meniscus, mechanical symptoms and management strategies

 The main conditions that can be confused with other conditions include:

-- knee osteoarthritis, often associated with morning stiffness and progressive pain,
+- Knee osteoarthritis, often associated with morning stiffness and progressive pain,

 Diagnosis of degenerative meniscal lesions